Private Letter Ruling Attorney for High-Value Tax Certainty

 Get binding IRS guidance before taking a material tax position

-A Private Letter Ruling (PLR) provides binding guidance from the Internal Revenue Service on how tax law applies to your specific facts - before a position is taken on a return.
+A Private Letter Ruling (PLR) provides binding guidance from the Internal Revenue Service on how tax law applies to a taxpayer’s specific facts - often before, and in certain cases after, a position is taken on a return.

-For high-value transactions, this can eliminate uncertainty and prevent costly disputes.
+For high-value transactions, including transactions affecting financial reporting, transaction execution, investor expectations, or long-term tax exposure, this can eliminate uncertainty and prevent costly disputes.

 In many cases, the decision to request a PLR determines the outcome before the issue is ever examined.